 On top of the direct effects that sleep fragmentation or deprivation have on your metabolism, there are other indirect effects.

-- Running on too little sleep can lead to unhealthy eating.
+.
 For example, if you only slept a few hours the night before, you probably won’t want to cook up a nutritious breakfast.
 Instead, you might hit up a drive-through for a greasy fast food combo.
 Then, all the fats and sugars in the processed foods will slow your metabolism.

-- Similarly, a sleepless night may leave you feeling tired, causing you to skip your visit to the gym.
+.
 Because muscle cells require more energy for maintenance than fat cells, those with more muscle will have an increased metabolism.
 If your lack of sleep causes you to miss out on exercise, you’ve lost a chance to build muscle, and therefore missed an opportunity to raise your basal metabolic rate.

 The bottom line?
 Your sleep habits affect your metabolism in several ways, both directly and indirectly.
 If you are wondering how to restart your metabolism, there are many ways to do so.